-Glyphosate is found in many popular foods, including a wide range of cookies, crackers, cold cereals, and even food items that are labeled as “organic.”
-However, glyphosate drift appears to be a bigger problem than anyone might think.
+Glyphosate is found in many popular foods, including a wide range of cookies, crackers, cold cereals, and even those that are labeled as “organic”.
+Glyphosate drift appears to be a bigger problem than anyone might think.
 If glyphosate-treated crops are near to organic crops, the glyphosate can drift during aerial spraying, thus contaminating the organic crops.
 Unfortunately, many foods contain glyphosate residue today.
 Glyphosate has been shown to cause a number of short- and long-term health problems.

 What Is Glyphosate?

-Today, glyphosate is one of the most widely used herbicides in the United States.
+- Today, glyphosate is one of the most widely used herbicides in the United States.

 How Does Glyphosate Work?

-Glyphosate is a non-selective herbicide, and it has been shown to kill most plants.
+- Glyphosate is a non-selective herbicide, and as such, has been shown to kill most plants.

 Does Bovine Colostrum Contain Glyphosate?